Who are Volvo?

 Although various factors go into calculating car insurance, such as your age, driving experience and where you live, safety equipment is also considered.
 And, as you’d imagine, Volvo don’t fall short here, and lots of safety features are fitted as standard across the range.
 New models even feature an airbag under the bonnet to protect pedestrians in the event of a collision.

 Volvo insurance groups range from 17 to 44 depending on the model, engine and age of the vehicle.
 Usually, you’d expect to pay more insurance for vehicles in higher groups.
-But average premiums for the most popular Volvo models are below the latest quarterly average of £709** for all car makes and motorist age groups.

 Can I cut the cost of my Volvo insurance?